-Our reliance on single-source suppliers for components and finished products could harm our ability to meet demand for our products in a timely manner or within budget.
+Our reliance on single-source suppliers for components, finished products and services could harm our ability to meet demand for our products or services in a timely manner or within budget.

 Many of our components, component assemblies, and finished products are provided to us by single-source suppliers.
 We generally purchase components and component assemblies through purchase orders rather than long-term supply agreements.
 We generally do not maintain large volumes of inventory for components, component assemblies, or finished products.
 We have not identified alternative suppliers for some of the finished products that we commercialize.
 While alternative suppliers exist and have been identified for substantially all components, the disruption or termination of the supply of components and component assemblies could cause a significant increase in the cost of these components, which could affect our operating results.
-Our dependence on a limited number of third-party suppliers and the challenges we may face in obtaining adequate supplies involve several risks, including limited control over pricing, availability, quality and delivery schedules.
-A disruption or termination in the supply of components or finished products could also result in our inability to meet demand for our products, which could harm our ability to generate revenues, lead to customer dissatisfaction and damage our reputation.
-Disruptions in the global supply chain could negatively affect our single-source suppliers and could further exacerbate the risk that we are unable to meet the demand for our products.
+We also depend on single-source service providers for many of the services that we perform for our customers.
+Our dependence on a limited number of third-party suppliers and service providers and the challenges we may face in obtaining adequate supplies and services involve several risks, including limited control over pricing, availability, quality and delivery schedules.
+A disruption or termination in the supply of components or finished products could also result in our inability to meet demand for our products which could negatively affect our single-source suppliers and could further exacerbate the risk that we are unable to meet the demand for our products.
 Furthermore, if we are required to change the supplier of a key component or component assembly of our products, we may be required to verify that the new supplier maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines.
-The delays associated with the verification of a new supplier could also adversely affect our ability to meet demand for our products.
+Disruptions to our service providers could impact our ability to provide critical services to our customers, damage our customer relationships, and cause material adverse impacts to our financial results.
+The delays associated with the verification of a new supplier or service provider could also adversely affect our ability to meet demand for

-To the extent we seek a new indication for use of, or new claims for, our products, the FDA may not grant 510(k) clearance or premarket approval application ("PMA") approval of such new use or claims, which may affect our ability to grow our business.
+To the extent we seek a new indication for use of, or new claims for, our products, the FDA may not grant 510(k) clearance or PMA approval of such new use or claims, which may affect our ability to grow our business.